 For years homeschooling was painted as a reality only for WASP (White Anglo-Saxon Protestant) families, but research is proving this false.
 The NHERI found that about 15 percent of all homeschoolers are from minority backgrounds.

 Furthermore, the demographics of homeschoolers span a wide swath of U.S. society: low-, middle- and high-income families; atheists, Christians and Mormons; and parents ranging from those without a high-school diploma all the way to those at a Ph.D. level.

-MPE families reflect this diversity.
+MPE members reflect this diversity.
 We serve families across many socioeconomic levels (including single-mom households) as well as families of different cultures.

-Myth 4: Our family budget is stretched at the moment.
+Myth 4: Our family budget is stretched.
 How can we afford everything a quality homeschool needs?